stevedatadog/katacoda-scenarios/api-automation-iac/3-client-libraries/1-python-polling.md

 `cd /root/lab/scripts && ./poll_service.py`{{execute}}

 The experience and outcome should be nearly identical to that of running `poll_service.sh`.
+The web application is automatically running in the background, so this script should detect the redis metrics quickly.

 You can check your events stream in the Datadog app to confirm that there's a new **redis-session-cache-is-up** event.

 Click the **Continue** button to create events using the Python client library.